 In an earlier posting, I reviewed whether mental illness was a pre-requisite for great leadership, and concluded that this was not the case.
 However, occasionally these far-reaching perspectives do match reality and, assuming the requisite knowledge, intellectual capacity and motivation are also in place, then the triumph of these problem-solvers can be spectacular; Winston Churchill provides but one example.
-But whilst excelling in a crisis is worthy and admirable, is it the definition of great leadership?
-I would argue not.

 Read More